Sipbuu/sipbuultra/README.md

 ## Replit Setup Guide

 To setup on Replit, first click on the "Run on Replit" button.
-After loading into your repl, click on the green "Run" button.
-Alternatively, run the following commands:
+After loading into your repl, run the following commands:
 ```sh
 $ npm install
 $ chmod +x main.sh